mvanthoor/rustic-book/src/search/ordering/mvv_lva.md

 > **Sidenote** So, what about the 0's in the table?
 The number of elements
 > for the rows and columns in the table is "NrOf::PIECE_TYPES + 1".
 There
-> are 6 piece types in chess: King, Queen, Rook, Bischop, Knight, Pawn.
+> are 6 piece types in chess: King, Queen, Rook, Bishop, Knight, Pawn.
 > Rustic also has a piece type called Pieces::NONE, which is used when
 > there's no piece on a square, or, in the move integer, there is no piece
 > in the Promotion or Captured fields.
 That is where the +1 comes from.